Article

 There was no significant change in phosphorylated tau and total tau in the hippocampus and medial entorhinal cortex from patients who died from acute COVID-19 and uninfected controls.
 Also, there was no significant change in the size and density of amyloid-beta plaques and hippocampal neuron loss in those who died from acute COVID-19 and COVID-19 convalescents.

-Nevertheless, phosphorylated tau, particularly phosphorylated tau Thr181 and Thr217, and hyperphosphorylated tau AT8+, all of which are associated with Alzheimer’s disease, were unexpectedly up-regulated in the hippocampus and medial entorhinal cortex of COVID-19 convalescents who died within 4-13 months of acute infection compared to uninfected controls.
-In contrast, there was no significant change in phosphorylated tau in olfactory areas, including the olfactory bulb, anterior olfactory nucleus, olfactory tubercle, piriform cortex, and lateral entorhinal cortex.
+However, in the hippocampus and medial entorhinal cortex of COVID-19 convalescents who died within 4-13 months of acute infection, the levels of phosphorylated tau proteins, particularly phosphorylated tau Thr181 and Thr217, and hyperphosphorylated tau AT8+, all of which are associated with Alzheimer’s disease, were unexpectedly up-regulated compared to uninfected controls.
+There was no significant change in phosphorylated tau proteins in olfactory areas, including the olfactory bulb, anterior olfactory nucleus, olfactory tubercle, piriform cortex, and lateral entorhinal cortex.

 The original figure from an article by Qi X et al. Prolonged upregulation of glia activation and inflammatory factors expression in the hippocampus of COVID-19 convalescents

-The levels of inflammatory cytokines, including tumor necrosis factor-alpha, interleukin(IL)-1β, and IL-6 were up-regulated in deceased COVID-19 convalescents and patients who died of acute COVID-19.
-Other cytokines like IL-10 and IL-18, and neuroinflammation-related proteins like high mobility group box 1 and plasminogen activator inhibitor-1 were nearly unchanged.
+Also, both groups had up-regulated levels of inflammatory cytokines, including tumor necrosis factor-alpha, interleukin(IL)-1β, and IL-6.
+In contrast, other cytokines like IL-10 and IL-18, and neuroinflammation-related proteins like high mobility group box 1 (HMGB1) and plasminogen activator inhibitor-1 (PAI-1) were nearly unchanged.

-According to the authors, these results demonstrated prolonged glial activation and neuroinflammation, two important drivers of tau hyperphosphorylation in Alzheimer’s disease by dysregulation of tau kinases and phosphatases.
+According to the authors, these results show prolonged glial activation and neuroinflammation, two important drivers of tau hyperphosphorylation in Alzheimer’s disease.

-Immunohistochemical staining of the SARS-COV-2 nucleocapsid and spike proteins did not detect SARS-CoV-2.
-Also, real-time quantitative reverse transcription PCR (RT-qPCR) or droplet digital PCR (ddPCR) did not detect SARS-COV-2 ORFab1 and nucleocapsid protein mRNA.
+Immunohistochemical staining did not detect the SARS-COV-2 nucleocapsid and spike proteins.
+Real-time quantitative reverse transcription PCR (RT-qPCR) or droplet digital PCR (ddPCR) did not detect mRNA encoding ORFab1 and nucleocapsid protein of SARS-CoV-2.

 Conclusion

-This study showed an abnormal accumulation of hyperphosphorylated tau proteins in postmortem samples of the hippocampus and medial entorhinal cortex of COVID-19 convalescents who died within 4-13 months after acute COVID-19.
-The results also showed prolonged glial activation and neuroinflammation.
+This study shows an abnormal accumulation of hyperphosphorylated tau proteins in postmortem samples of the hippocampus and medial entorhinal cortex from COVID-19 convalescents who died within 4-13 months after acute COVID-19.
+The results also show prolonged glial activation and neuroinflammation.
 There was no change in beta-amyloid deposition and hippocampal neuron number.
-The SARS-COV-2 invasion was not detected in brain regions analyzed.
+The SARS-COV-2 invasion was not detected in the brain regions analyzed.

 The authors concluded that these results provided neuropathological evidence that COVID-19 is associated with an increased risk for Alzheimer’s disease.